🍽️ Fruits Guide

 FormRisk LevelNotes

-Dark chocolate (high cocoa)Moderate–HighHigher concentration of cocoa compounds
+Dark chocolate (high cocoa)Moderate-HighHigher concentration of cocoa compounds; more frequently reported as a trigger.

-Cocoa powderHigher riskConcentrated form, may trigger symptoms more easily
+Cocoa powderHigher riskConcentrated form; may contribute to symptoms more readily.

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.